diefans/buvar/README.rst

 a plugin mechanic
 -----------------

 - plugin may depend on other plugins

 - plugins yield tasks to run

-- a registry serves as a store for application components created by plugins
+- a context registry serves as a store for application components created by plugins

 - a dependency injection creates intermediate components

-- a config source is mapped to plugin specific needs
+- a config source is mapped to plugin specific configuration and may be fully overridden by environment vars

 - structlog boilerplate for json/tty logging